wangl-cc/LazyStartup.jl/README.md

 which means that the expression will evaluate after any input in the REPL.
 To avoid confusion, those expressions will show an info message, which can be silenced by set environment variable `JULIA_LAZY_STARTUP_SILENT` to `true`.

+Besides, most of overhead causes by automatical parttern.
+Thus, specify all pattern manually may be helpful for startup time.